hoaxly/hoaxly-scraping-container/README.md

 ## Production:

-just pull the image from registry and run it, then you should see the projects spiders ready deployed and can schedule crawls through the api and watch the results show up in elasticsearch
+just pull the image from registry and run it, then you should see the projects spiders ready deployed and can schedule crawls through the api and watch the results show up in elasticsearch mount the settings you need so scrapy knows where to pipe the data

 ## Setup (Detailed)